Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Teaching Arrangements

-- There is a reader for the paper.
-The readings will be the basis for tutorial discussions during the first half of the semester.
+There is a Coursebook for the paper.
+PDF copies of the Coursebook and associated readings will be made available on Blackboard.
 There is no other textbook required.

 - Graduate Attributes Emphasised